 Are you an experienced, creative, and highly organised groups facilitator?

-Do you care deeply about the welfare of older adults?
+Do you care deeply about the welfare of older adults and isolated older men?

 Do you have experience in social care or working with people with a wide variety of needs and abilities?